MindfulMinun/benjic.xyz--legacy/index.md

 <section markdown="1">
 ## About me

 Hi, I'm Benji.
 You might know my as [@MindfulMinun][twitter] online.
 I graduated from both [Legacy ECHS](https://lechs.taylorisd.org) and [Temple College](https://templejc.edu) late this spring with my HS diploma and an Associate of Arts respectively.
-I'll be attending [UT Dallas](https://utd.edu) this fall, majoring in Computer Science.
+I’m currently a sophomore at [UT Dallas](https://utdallas.edu), majoring in Computer Science.
 I like to write code and play the piano.

 {% comment %}
     {% include image.html